AARNet/Introduction_to_Jupyter_notebooks/index.md

 layout: lesson
 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
+title: "Introduction to Jupyter Notebooks - a workshop"
 ---
 {% include gh_variables.html %}
-# Introduction to Jupyter Notebooks - a workshop

 This workshop will introduce you to Jupyter Notebooks.
 You will learn what they are, what they do and why you might like to use them.